llm-bible/llm-bible.github.io/_publications/chen2022controllable.markdown

 bibkey: chen2022controllable
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2212.10466"}
-tags: ['Model Architecture', 'Language Modeling', 'RAG', 'GPT', 'Applications']
+tags: ['GPT', 'Applications', 'RAG', 'Language Modeling', 'Model Architecture']
 ---
 We consider the task of text generation in language models with constraints specified in natural language.
 To this end, we first create a challenging